5 ways to find and keep middle-income donors

 #3.
 Develop a compelling and quantifiable nonprofit mission story for donors

-It is crucial to present a unified message in all your fundraising materials – paper or digital.
+It is crucial to present a unified message in all your fundraising materials – paper or digital engagement platform.
 Ensure that everyone in your organization (including volunteers and consumers) know what you do, why you do it and the story of your mission success.
 Your story should include: